-Our Customer Perception Survey (conducted monthly by Acuity on our behalf) shows that in Q3 of 2021-22:
+Our Customer Perception Survey (conducted monthly by Acuity on our behalf) shows that in 2021-22:

-thought we were 'easy to deal with'
+thought we were 'easy to deal with' (Social landlords in Wales median 81%)

-are 'satisfied that we listen to their views and act upon them' (2020/21 Housemark Wales median: 71%)
+are 'satisfied that we listen to their views and act upon them' (Social landlords in Wales 2022 median 67%)

-were satisfied that United Welsh gives them an opportunity to participate in the decision-making process are satisfied that United Welsh gives them a say in how services are managed
+were satisfied that United Welsh gives them an opportunity to participate in the decisionmaking process (Social landlords in Wales median 60%)

+are satisfied that United Welsh gives them a say in how services are managed.
+(Social landlords in Wales 2022 median 62%)

-We can see from the comparisons with others in our sector through the Housemark benchmarking that we have room for improvement in this area, which is why we are refreshing our approach and establishing a Tenant Insight group to make the most of the information we have available to shape service improvements.
+We can see from the comparisons with others in our sector through the Housemark and Welsh Government benchmarking that we have room for improvement in this area, which is why we are refreshing our approach and establishing a Tenant Insight group to make the most of the information we have available to shape service improvements.